AlexSafatli/os/README.md

 The final product of this repository is intended to be a minimally working toy operating system as a simple kernel written in **ANSI C** and **Assembly** with absolutely no assumption of a standard library or any other preceding code, i.e. an operating system built from scratch.
-As part of its implementation, a a subset of the *C standard library* will be rewritten.
+As part of its implementation, a subset of the *C standard library* will be rewritten.

 There is *no* presumption for any elements of a computer apart from it being an x86 architecture, possessing your usual hardware such as a framebuffer to allow